NikolaBorislavovHristov/jxbuild/builddoc.md

 ### Extraction Test

-* move back to the root path of your build location.
+* Move back to the root path of your build location.
-* in that directory, you should see the io.jxcore.node.jx file.
+* In that directory, you should see the io.jxcore.node.jx file.
 * Run the following to sample an extract

 ```